 - Cataracts: Cataracts are caused by proteins building up on the lens of your eye which makes the lens of your eye cloudy, and light entering cannot reach your retina, resulting in blurred or dim vision.
 While cataracts are most common in those over 65, they can occur at any age, and can be treated with cataract surgery which replaces the cloudy lens with an artificial one.

 Eye diseases that cause blindness can be serious, and require medical attention to ensure your vision is properly cared for.
 While some treatments are available, the best way to reduce risk of developing any eye disease or condition is to eat a healthy diet, exercise regularly, wear sunglasses outdoors when appropriate and get regular eye exams.
 If you’ve been diagnosed with an eye disease or believe you may have one of these conditions described above, contact us today at Brimhall Eye, so we can discuss treatment options tailored specifically for you.
-Our team of experienced ophthalmologists will work closely with you to determine the right course of action for preserving your eyesight.
+Our team of experienced ophthalmologists in Las Vegas will work closely with you to determine the right course of action for preserving your eyesight.